chungkky/2017-08-02_Collaborating-with-Git/Lessons-01.md

 ### Configuring git global settings on your local computer
-(You only have to do this once; global settings apply to all your git repos)
+You only have to do this once; global settings apply to all your git repos.
 Note: Any Local settings you initiate within individual git repositories will over ride global settings.
 - username
 - email
 - display colours